 It can be a little tricky to find the right soundbar for your needs, especially if you're shopping on a tight budget.
 Fortunately, there are some more affordable options on the market, so you can stay within your budget without sacrificing too much.
 Most models in this price range might lack more premium features and connectivity options, but they can still be a decent upgrade over your existing TV speakers.
 Whether you're watching your favorite shows or listening to music, these soundbars can offer a good overall value for their price.

-We've tested over 75 soundbars, and here are our recommendations for the best soundbars under $100.
+We've tested over 80 soundbars, and here are our recommendations for the best soundbars under $100.
 See our recommendations for the best soundbars, the best soundbars under $200, and the best small soundbars.

-The best soundbar under $100 that we've tested is the Sony HT-S100F.
-This well-built 2.0 setup can get loud without a lot of compression, making it suitable for use in large rooms or crowded parties.
+The best soundbar under $100 that we've tested is the TCL Alto 6+.
+This well-built 2.1 setup comes with a dedicated subwoofer, and it's advertised to work seamlessly with TCL Roku TVs.
 It's also Bluetooth-compatible, so you can wirelessly stream audio to the bar from your phone or tablet.

-11/18/2020: Minor updates to the text and verification for accuracy; no changes in product picks.
+Nov 18, 2020: Minor updates to the text and verification for accuracy; no changes in product picks.